quai20/DIVAA/README.txt

 KBLM
 LOPS-2017
-DIVA : Display Interface for Velocity and Argo data CODE DEDICATED TO VISUALIZE ARGO DATA COMBINED TO AVISO SURFACE CURRENT AND ANDRO DATA BASED ON LEAFLET-VELOCITY
+DIVAA : Display Interface for Velocity Analysis and Argo data CODE DEDICATED TO VISUALIZE ARGO DATA COMBINED TO AVISO SURFACE CURRENT AND ANDRO DATA BASED ON LEAFLET-VELOCITY